Martico2432/Prime-number-benchmark/README.md

 ### 4core:
 Punctuation: 11.738081
 ## Community results:
-Here will go some impresive results of community
+### Here will go some impresive results of community
+Punctuation: 13.573053